TrellixVulnTeam/swahilipython_SCMU/Doc/library/binhex.rst

    Decode a binhex file *input*. *input* may be a filename or a file-like object supporting :meth:`read` and :meth:`close` methods.
-The resulting file is written to a file named *output*, unless the argument is ``None`` in which case the output filename is read from the binhex file.
+The resulting file is written to a file named *output*, unless the argument is ``None`` in which case the output filename is read kutoka the binhex file.

 The following exception is also defined: